fabiolnh/rabbitmq/README.md

 - Queues:
   1) FIFO: By default, First-in First-out!
   2) Properties:
+    1) Durability:
-    1) Durable: if it has to be saved even after the broker restart
+      - Durable: if it has to be saved even after the broker restart.
+      - Transient: if the machine turns down, the queue will not be available
     2) Auto-delete: remove the queue if the consumer disconnects.
     3) Expiry: if there is no client consuming this queue for X time, destroy.
     4) Message-TTL: Time to Live.
 If no one consumes the message during this time, the message will be removed from the queue.